Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Introduction

 This paper relates most closely to recent work by \cite{Kang2016} and \cite{Imai2018}, who also study randomized saturation experiments with social interactions under non-compliance. \cite{Imai2018} identify a ``complier average direct effect'' (CADE), in essence a Wald estimand calculated for all groups with the same share of offers (saturation).
-While it is identified under a weaker condition than IOR, the CADE is in fact a hybrid of direct and indirect effects unless one is willing to impose IOR.
+While it is identified under a weaker condition than IOR, the CADE is a hybrid of direct and indirect effects unless one is willing to impose IOR.
 Under IOR, the CADE quantifies the effect of an individual's own treatment take-up, given that her group has been assigned a particular saturation.
-In contrast, the direct effects that we recover below quantify the effect of an individual's own treatment take-up given that a certain share of her neighbors have \emph{taken up} treatment. \cite{Kang2016} identify effects similar to those of \cite{Imai2018} using a variant of our IOR assumption that they call ``personalized encouragement.''
+In contrast, the direct effects that we recover below quantify the effect of an individual's own treatment take-up given that a certain share of her neighbors have \emph{taken up} treatment. \cite{Kang2016} identify effects similar to those of \cite{Imai2018} using an assumption they call ``personalized encouragement,'' the equivalent of our IOR assumption.
 Both \cite{Kang2016} and \cite{Imai2018} identify well-defined effects while placing limited structure on the potential outcome functions.
 The cost of this generality is that the effects they recover have a ``reduced form'' flavor, and are only defined relative to the specific saturations used in the experiment.
-While our random coefficients model is slightly more restrictive over the potential outcome functions, it allows us to recover ``fully structural'' causal effects that are not specific to the design of the experiment.
+While our assumption of anonymous interactions places more restrictions on the potential outcome functions, we recover ``fully structural'' causal effects that are not specific to the design of the experiment.

+In a recently and closely related paper, \cite{VazquezBare} uses instrumental variables to identify spillovers without relying on a particular experimental design. \cite{VazquezBare} focuses on settings with pairs of people, for example roommates or couples, and considers spillovers both in outcomes and take-up.
+Under one-sided non-compliance and a novel monotonicity restriction, he identifies two causal effects without invoking the IOR assumption: a direct effect for compliers whose partner is untreated, and an indirect effect for untreated individuals whose partner is a complier.
+This identification result does not extend to groups of more than two people.
+In larger groups, \cite{VazquezBare} identifies average potential outcomes under anonymous interactions without IOR, instead assuming that individuals' potential outcomes are independent of their peers' compliance types.
+While our results rely on IOR, we do not invoke his latter assumption because in many applied settings a person's potential outcomes may be related to the characteristics of her peers.